llpeterson/congestion/avoidance.md

 a more explicit congestion signal.

-That is, instead of *dropping* a packet and assuming TCP will eventually notice (e.g., due to the arrival of a a duplicate ACK), RED (or any AQM algorithm for that matter) can do a better job if it instead *marks* the packet and continues to send it along its way to the destination.
+That is, instead of *dropping* a packet and assuming TCP will eventually notice (e.g., due to the arrival of a duplicate ACK), RED (or any AQM algorithm for that matter) can do a better job if it instead *marks* the packet and continues to send it along its way to the destination.
 This idea was codified in changes to the IP and TCP